kenglwo/sa-assignment2/README.md

 In this task, you need to design and implement an effective fault localization algorithm by yourself.

-To help you with this task, we provide you with three test suites, located in `./src/test/fault-revealing[0-2]`.
+To help you with this task, we provide you with six test suites, located in `./src/test/fault-revealing-randoop[0-2]` and `./src/test/fault-revealing-evosuite[0-2]`.
 The program will fail on some tests of these suites.
 Note that if it is impossible to locate faults with no failing tests.
 You need to use these test suites for fault localization.

 #### Requirements
 - Instrument CUT with soot to collect necessary information during the running of tests.
-- Run the **three fault-revealing test suites** we provide.
+- Run the **six fault-revealing test suites** we provide.
 - Implement the classic fault localization algorithm **Ochiai** to compute the fault likelihood of each statement and generate a report for fault localization.

 #### Notes